Wager Layer Analysis

 State Availability

 Based on excluded territories listed in T&C Version 15.0 (30 December 2025).
-State status can change with each T&C update — check current platform terms before playing.
+State status can change with each T&C update — verify current platform terms before playing.
+For the full picture on sweepstakes casino availability by state, see our sweepstakes casino state guide.

 Florida (FL) — Restricted

 Florida residents are subject to a statutory maximum redemption of USD $5,000 per day on any single prize or play session under §13.3b.
-The T&C notes this cap applies to "any redemption of a Prize valued in excess of USD $5,000 per day" — excess amounts are forfeited, not deferred.
+Excess amounts above the daily cap are forfeited, not deferred to a subsequent day.

 User Experience